v-alan-m/OpenCV_image_and_video_processing/README.md

 **pip install opencv-python**

 ### If using the conda enviroment:
 pip uninstall the pacakge, if you have already installed using pip:
 **pip uninstall opencv-python**
-Install the conda installation
+Install the conda installation:
 **conda install -c conda-forge opencv**

 ## Import the library: